 What is your recommended cut?

-As barbers, I think its very important to always put ourselves in the shoes and mind of our clients.
+As barbers, I think it’s very important to always put ourselves in the shoes and minds of our clients.
 With regards to the client not knowing what they want or telling us to work our way with it, it’s always important to read them from their style, status, and stability.
 I tend to have a little chat with my clients before giving them a cut to have a brief idea of what they might like to have or how I can envision myself cutting to their liking.

 Describe the desired customer experience?
 What can they expect when they come here?